mwganson/Parametric_Curve_FP/README.md

 * X -- String that contains the X formula.
 * Y -- String that contains the Y formula.
 * Z -- String that contains the Z formula.
-* min_t -- Floating point that contains the starting value of t.
+* t_min -- Floating point that contains the starting value of t.
-* max_t -- Floating point that contains the ending value of t.
+* t_max -- Floating point that contains the ending value of t.
-* interval -- Floating point that contains the step value for t as it goes from min_t to max_t.
+* interval -- Floating point that contains the step value for t as it goes from t_min to t_max.

 The feature python object can add these aliases for you to an existing spreadsheet or a new spreadsheet that it can also create.
 If there is no spreadsheet linked in the Spreadsheet property and you set the Update Spreadsheet property to True, the fp object will create the new spreadsheet, link it to itself, and add the aliases to the spreadsheet.
 It also sets the Use Spreadsheet property to True.
 If you manually select a spreadsheet by editing the Spreadsheet property to link to an existing spreadsheet, and that spreadsheet does not contain the required aliases you will be asked whether to create them or not.
 Doing this will clobber any existing data in cells A1 through B9.